walu/wgf/docs/en.md

 Hello, wgf is a programming framework based Golang.
 Objective is to provide a unified programming environment as possible, improve work efficiency.

-Currently, wgf has completed support for http, cli, socket, websocket which socket, websocket is still relatively junior.
+Currently, wgf has completed support for http, cli, socket, websocket.

-wgf based extension mechanism, itself embedded httpparam, bi-directional routing, dynamic templates and other extensions will be introduced one by one in this document.
+wgf based extension mechanism, for http and websocket server, itself embedded httpparam, bi-directional routing, dynamic templates and other extensions will be introduced one by one in this document.

 # 1. Wgf development Remarks